snemvalts/closestcolors/README.md

 closestcolors
 =============

-tool for searching for similar colors, and their difference in a bunch of colors. uses [CIE2000](https://en.wikipedia.org/wiki/Color_difference) to compare colors
+tool for searching for similar colors, and calculating their percetible difference. uses [CIE2000](https://en.wikipedia.org/wiki/Color_difference) to compare colors

 usage: